 * * *

-Near the end of a recent visit to Longwood Gardens, we came to the formal flower walk.
+During a visit to Longwood Gardens, we started down the formal flower walk.
 The colors were spectacular.
 However, the odor was so strong that one family member said it was giving him a headache.

-Was it a strange flower?
-The odor persisted all the way down the flower walk.
-It seems it came from mulch in the flower beds.
+The odor persisted along the flower walk.
+Was it from a strange flower?
+No. It came from mulch in the flower beds!